HL7/davinci-crd/input/pagecontent/hooks.md

 ##### Potential CRD Response Types
 This section describes the different types of [responses](https://cds-hooks.hl7.org/2.0/#cds-service-response) that CRD Servers can use when returning coverage requirements to CRD Clients, including CRD-specific profiles on cards to describe CRD-expected behavior.
 It is possible that some CRD Servers and CRD Clients will support additional card response patterns than those listed here, but such behavior is outside the scope of this specification.
 Future versions of this specification might standardize additional response types.

-Of the response types in this guide, conformant CRD Clients **SHALL** support the [External reference](#external-reference), [Instructions](#instructions) and  [Annotate](#annotate) responses and **SHOULD** support the remaining types.
-CRD Servers **SHALL** support at least one of these response type and **MAY** support as many as necessary to convey the requirements of the types of coverage they support.
+Of the response types in this guide, conformant CRD Clients **SHALL** support the [External Reference](#external-reference), [Instructions](#instructions), and  [Annotate](#annotate) responses and **SHOULD** support the remaining types.
+CRD Servers **SHALL** support at least one of these response types and **MAY** support as many as necessary to convey the requirements of the types of coverage they support.

 Response types are listed from least sophisticated to most sophisticated - and potentially more useful/powerful.
 As a rule, the more a card can automate manual processes and the more context-specific the behavior is, the more useful the decision support will be to the clinician and the more likely it will be used.

 Notes:
 * CRD Clients will provide resources, such as MedicationRequest, in the CDS Hook request context object.
 These resources might be temporary in the context in which the CDS Hook is triggered, such as when a proposed medication order is being reviewed.
 In this case, the CDS Client must maintain a stable identifier for these temporary resources to allow CRD responses to refer to them in CDS Hook Actions.

 * Hook responses will frequently contain multiple cards and those cards might draw from a variety of response types.
-For example, providing links, textual guidance as well as suggestions for alternative orders.
+For example, providing links, textual guidance, as well as suggestions for alternative orders.

 * The response types listed here are *not* the same as the [Configuration Options](#configuration-options-extension) specified above.
 A single response type could correspond to multiple configuration options.
-For example, [External Reference](#external-reference) could apply to clinical practice guidelines, prior authorization requirements, claims attachment requirements and other things.
+For example, [External Reference](#external-reference) could apply to clinical practice guidelines, prior authorization requirements, claims attachment requirements, and other things.
 Similarly, one configuration option could be satisfied with multiple response types.
 For example, required Prior Authorization Forms could include both [External References](#external-reference) and explicit [Request Form Completion](#request-form-completion) responses.

 ###### External Reference